justnonamenoname/lifeticle/readme.txt

 The fundamentality of qualia implies that the capacity to experience qualia is likewise fundamental.
 Quantum uncertainty is fundamental and cannot be replicated informally.
 To say that qualia can be replicated informationally is equivalent in meaning to the idea that quantum uncertainty can be replicated informationally.
-Time is also fundamental - it cannot be explained by any other entity.
 From the impossibility of explaining qualia by other phenomena arose "The Hard Problem of Consciousness" and "The Explanation Gap".

 Theory example